 The success of certain of our investments may be dependent upon certain products obtaining approvals from regulatory authorities.
 We may make investments in assets related to products undergoing development or clinical trials that have not yet received marketing approval by any regulatory authority.
 The research, development, preclinical and clinical trials, manufacturing, labelling, and marketing related to a biotechnology or pharmaceutical company's products are subject to extensive regulatory approval processes by the FDA, EMA, or other regulatory agencies.
 We will be exposed to products which are at the later stages of development and are yet to receive approval from the relevant regulatory authority although we will also be exposed to products which have been approved and are market-ready.
-For those products which are still under development, however, the process for obtaining required regulatory approvals is very lengthy, costly, and uncertain.
-There can be no assurance that the FDA, EMA, or other regulatory authorities will approve such products, or that such products will be brought to market in a timely manner or at all.
+For those products which are still under development, however, the process for obtaining required regulatory authorities will approve such products, or that such products will be brought to market in a timely manner or at all.
 If a company is unable to obtain necessary regulatory approvals in a timely fashion or at all, or if after approval for marketing a product is later shown to be ineffective or to have unacceptable side effects not discovered during testing, there may be adverse effects on the returns generated from the asset(s) to which such product relates.
 The resulting non-performance or underperformance of such asset(s) may have a material adverse effect on our business, financial condition, results of operations and prospects.